Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (1, 2)
 ```

-The main benefit of this is that you can use `...` at the beginning of an
+The primary point of this behavior is that you can use `...` at the beginning
-index to select the last axes of an array with the integer array indices, or
+of an index to select the last axes of an array using integer array indices,
-some number of `:`s to select some axes in the middle.
-This lets you do with
+or several `:`s to select some middle axes.
+This lets you do with indexing
-indexing what you can also do with the {external+numpy:func}`numpy.take`
+what you can also do with the {external+numpy:func}`numpy.take` function.
-function.

 To be sure, the slices can be any slice, and you can also include newaxes.
-This may potentially allow combining two sequential indexing operations into
+This potentially allows combining two sequential indexing operations into a
+single step, although this behavior mainly implemented for the sake of
-one, but they are mostly allowed for semantic completeness.
+semantic completeness.

 ##### Integer Array Indices Separated by Basic Indices

 Finally, if the [slice](slices-docs), [ellipsis](ellipsis-indices), or
-[newaxis](newaxis-indices) indices are *in between* the integer array
+[newaxis](newaxis-indices) indices are *in between* the integer array indices,
-indices, then something more strange happens.
-The two index types still
+then something more strange happens.
+The two index types still operate
-operate "independently", but instead of the resulting array having the
+"independently", but instead of the resulting array having the dimensions
-dimensions corresponding to the location of the indices, like in the
+corresponding to the location of the indices, like in the previous bullet
-previous bullet (and, indeed, as indexing works in every other instance),
+(and, indeed, as indexing works in every other instance), the shape
-the shape corresponding to the (broadcasted) array indices (including
+corresponding to the (broadcasted) array indices (including integer indices)
-integer indices) is *prepended* to the shape corresponding to the non-array
+is *prepended* to the shape corresponding to the non-array indices.
+This is
-indices.
-This is because there is inherent ambiguity in where these
+because there is inherent ambiguity in where these dimensions should be placed
-dimensions should be placed in the final shape.
+in the final shape.

 An example demonstrates this most clearly: